canonical/rockcraft/docs/tutorial/flask.rst

     The size of the image reported by Docker is the uncompressed size which is larger than the size of the compressed ``.rock`` file.

-Now we're finally ready to run the rock and test your containerised Flask
+Now we're finally ready to run the rock and test the containerised Flask
 application:

 .. literalinclude:: code/flask/task.yaml